JSONPath-Plus/JSONPath/README.md

 * Option to **prevent evaluations** permitted in the original spec or supply a **sandbox** for evaluated values.
 * Option for **callback to handle results** as they are obtained.

+## Benchmarking
+`jsonpath-plus` is consistently performant with both large and small datasets per [json-querying-performance-testing](https://github.com/andykais/json-querying-performance-testing).
+You can verify these findings yourself by [running the project](https://github.com/andykais/json-querying-performance-testing#how-to-run) and adding more perf cases.

 ## Install